 The Lady of All Nations asked for a fifth and final Marian dogma of Co-Redemptrix, Mediatrix and Advocate.
-A call for the dogma is the only way to true peace in this degenerating world, because the dogma would represent the triumph of the Immaculate Heart and an outpouring of the Holy Spirit.
-The Fifth Marian Dogma would recognize Mary as advocate for Humanity before the Holy Trinity, mediatrix through which graces are passed from Heaven to Humanity, and Co-Redeemer of Humanity.
+The dogma is the only way to true peace in this degenerating world, because the dogma would bring the triumph of the Immaculate Heart and an Outpouring of the Holy Spirit.
+The Fifth Marian Dogma would recognize Mary as advocate of Humanity before the Holy Trinity, mediatrix of graces from Heaven to Earth, and Co-Redeemer of Humanity.
 Co-Redeemer means “with” rather than “equal” to Christ.

 Father Amorth, the chief exorcist of the Archdiocese of Roma, Italy, asserted the dogma is a divine challenge to the world, including the Roman Catholic prelates, to eradicate social woes.
-Humanity did not follow-up and suffered the horrors of World War II and Communism.
-God is presenting a new proposal through the Virgin Mary to eradicate contemporary woes.
+Humanity did not follow a proposal and suffered the horrors of World War II and Communism.
+God presents a new proposal through the Virgin Mary to eradicate contemporary woes.

-Co-Redemptrix is a title and a theological concept referring to Mary’s role in redemption.
-It is a subordinate role but an essential participation by the Virgin Mary in redemption, notably her free consent to give life to the Redeemer, to share his life, to suffer with Him under the cross, and to offer His sacrifice to the Almighty Father for the redemption of Humanity.
+Co-Redemptrix is a title and theological concept referring to Mary’s redemptive role.
+It is a subordinate role but an essential participation in redemption, notably her free consent to give life to the Redeemer, share His life, suffer with Him under the cross, and offer His sacrifice to the Almighty Father for human redemption.
 Mary has a precise place in salvation: singular dignity and supreme veneration.

 Mary’s existence has been of cooperation with the Lord.
-A mediator intercedes between two persons to unite them, either because of a reconciliation or a favor.
-The mediator must be acceptable to both parties; the closer the mediator is to them, the easier will the mediation.
-In the supernatural order, the two persons to be brought together are God and man separated by sin.
-Mary’s motherly role as Advocate is our principal and most powerful intercessor to her divine Son.
+A mediator intercedes because of a reconciliation or a favor.
+Both parties must accept the mediator; the closer is the acceptance, the easier will be the mediation.
+The two persons to be united are God and man separated by sin.
+Mary’s role as Advocate is our most powerful intercessor to her divine Son.

-Theologians differ on Mary’s roles as Co-Redemptrix, Mediatrix and Advocate, so the dogma is urgently needed to clarify and define the magisterial teachings on Mary.
-The definition of any dogma accompanies an outpouring of God’s grace.
-Mother Teresa of Calcutta wrote: “The papal definition of Mary as Co-Redemptrix, Mediatrix and Advocate will bring great grace to the Church.”
-The dogma would increase our humility to receive grace, and would initiate the Triumph of our Blessed Mother over Satan.
-Her titles represent her functions, and the solemn proclamation of the titles would lead to a full release of grace and peace for the world.
-The proclamation would allow the fullest possible mediation to Mary for the Triumph over Satan.
+Theologians differ on Mary’s roles as Co-Redemptrix, Mediatrix and Advocate, so the dogma is urgently needed to define Marian magisterial teachings.
+Any dogma definition accompanies an outpouring of God’s grace.
+Mother Teresa of Calcutta wrote, “The papal definition of Mary as Co-Redemptrix, Mediatrix and Advocate will bring great grace to the Church.”
+The dogma would increase our humility and initiate the Triumph of our Blessed Mother over Satan.
+Her titles represent her functions, and the titles’ solemn proclamation would bring a release of grace and peace for the world.
+The proclamation would allow Mary’s upmost mediation for her Triumph over Satan.

-The consecration of the world, including Russia, to the Immaculate Heart of Mary was completed, to fulfill the request of Our Lady of Fatima, and to allow our Blessed Mother’s powerful intercession.
-She respects our freedom, like God the Father, but is limited by our freedom in her power of mediation and intercession.
-We must acknowledge her as Co-Redemptrix, Mediatrix and Advocate so that she can exercise these roles at the The End Times.
-Supreme are the graces necessary for an authentic Christian unity, and the reaffirmation of papal authority and Magisterium for ecclesial unity.
+The consecration of the world, including Russia, to the Immaculate Heart of Mary was completed, to fulfill the request of Our Lady of Fatima, and allow our Blessed Mother’s powerful intercession.
+She respects our freedom but is limited by our freedom in her mediation and intercession powers.
+Acknowledge her as Co-Redemptrix, Mediatrix and Advocate so that she can exercise these roles at the The End Times.
+The graces are supreme for Christian unity, and the reaffirmation of papal authority and Magisterium.

 Support is growing within the Catholic Church for the dogma.
-The movement Vox Populi Mariae Mediatrici has collected over five million signatures in 157 countries since 1993.
-The dogma titles have been used in the official magisterial teaching of the Church: The Vatican II document Lumen Gentium §62 refers to Mary as Mediatrix and Advocate, on the 24th September 1997 Pope John Paul II made a strong statement about Our Lady’s role in Redemption as Mediatrix and Advocate, and on the 1st October 1997 the pope made another strong statement on Our Lady’s role as Mediatrix.
-When the dogma is proclaimed, the Triumph of Mary’s Immaculate Heart will begin, and will usher a new Pentecost in the Church.
+The movement Vox Populi Mariae Mediatrici has collected over five million signatures since 1993 in 157 countries.
+The dogma titles are included in the official magisterial teaching of the Church: The Vatican II document Lumen Gentium §62 refers to Mary as Mediatrix and Advocate.
+On the 24th September 1997 Pope John Paul II made a strong statement about Our Lady’s Mediatrix and Advocate roles, and on the 1st October 1997 he made a strong statement on the Mediatrix role.
+The dogma proclamation will begin The Triumph of Mary’s Immaculate Heart and a new Pentecost.

-The Blessed Mother came to Portugal in the last stages of World War I, and to Holland during World War II.
-The apparitions in Portugal are relevant for warnings and predictions, and in Holland for the future of Humanity.
-The latter apparitions offered a new Marian dogma and divine help to Humanity if the Church proclaimed the dogma.
+The Blessed Mother visited Portugal during World War I, and Holland during World War II.
+The first apparitions are relevant for warnings and predictions, and the second apparitions offered a new Marian dogma and divine help to Humanity through the dogma proclamation.

-May the Holy Spirit urgently inspire Pope Francis to promulgate the Fifth Marian Dogma, because Satan is strongly committed to Christian Persecution.
+May the Holy Spirit urgently inspire the dogma promulgation, because Satan is focusing on Christian Persecution.
 The Congregation for the Doctrine of the Faith approved the following prayer.

 “Lord Jesus Christ, Son of the Father, send now Your Spirit over the earth.
 Let the Holy Spirit live in the hearts of all nations, that they may be preserved from degeneration, disaster and war.
 May the Lady of All Nations, the Blessed Virgin Mary, be our Advocate.
 Amen.”